genshin-base/main-site/data/translated/builds/en.md

 This set is only recommended in a team where Klee is able to trigger Vaporize consistently

 [Wanderer's Troupe (4)](#artifact:wanderers-troupe)<br>
 Wanderer's Troupe increases the Charged Attack by another 35% Damage Bonus.
-It can serve as a decent DPS choice but due to how clunky Klee's attack animations are, it's hard to put this in actual practise as it requires you to dodge more and consume more stamina, not to mention how the DPS gets caught up by the other builds mentioned above.
+It can serve as a decent DPS choice but due to how clunky Klee's attack animations are, it's hard to put this in actual practiсe as it requires you to dodge more and consume more stamina, not to mention how the DPS gets caught up by the other builds mentioned above.

 # === characters.#kokomi.credits ===